benhowell/benhowell.github.com/_drafts/introducing-user-interfaces-with-nashorn-and-javafx.md

 </div>
 </div>
 <p>
 Alrighty, let's build a little toy app to introduce a few concepts.
-This should be enough to get you away and hacking with Nashorn and JavaFX.
+This should be enough to get you away and hacking with Nashorn and JavaFX in Java.
 </p>
 <br/>